vitormarkis/buzzvels-todo/technical-decisions.md

 Of course it's more complex than that but that is the core concept.

-### Why use Container's Anatomy Driven Design?
+### Why should I use Container's Anatomy Driven Design?
 Because you can efficiently establish a consistent design pattern to all your UI screens, by defining the color palettes.
 This way you can effortlessly create more components and elements without the need to be concerned about colors.
-Once you pass a color palette on the root level of an element, it will propagate those colors for all the subsequent elements.
+Once you pass a color palette on the root level of an element, it will propagate the colors for all the subsequent elements.

-Here is a showcase example: [CADD Showcase (new modal 0830 branch](https://github.com/vitormarkis/nomenclatura-mentor-cycle/tree/new-modal-0830)
+Here is a showcase project: [CADD Showcase (new modal 0830 branch](https://github.com/vitormarkis/nomenclatura-mentor-cycle/tree/new-modal-0830)

 CADD was created by me, Vitor Markis.